On the road with Lukas Britschgi

 Take off with a view

-Finally, Lukas' tour takes him to Schmerlat airfield on the edge of the forest in Neunkirch.
-The small glider airfield is a popular meeting place for pilots and aviation enthusiasts - and fascinates with its far-reaching views over the region and the spectacular take-off of the gliders into the sky.
-Whether you fly yourself or simply watch from the ground as the elegant aircraft glide silently into the sky: Here you can feel the magic of taking off and the boundless expanse of the sky.
-"I have many childhood memories of Schmerlat," says Lukas.
-"I often came here with my family to marvel at the air shows - this feeling of freedom still inspires me today."
+Lukas's tour concludes at Schmerlat airfield, located at the edge of the forest in Neunkirch.
+This small glider airfield is a popular meeting point for pilots and aviation enthusiasts.
+It offers captivating panoramic views of the region and features the spectacular take-offs of gliders soaring into the sky.
+Whether you choose to fly along or simply watch from the ground as the elegant aircraft glide silently into the heavens, you'll feel the magic of flight and the boundless expanse of the sky.
+"I have many childhood memories associated with Schmerlat," Lukas shares.
+"I often came here with my family to admire the airshows – that sense of freedom still captivates me today."

-Lukas Britschgi (17.02.1998) is a Swiss figure skater, born in Schaffhausen and always on the hunt for his next dream.
-His first time on the ice was as a small child.
-His mother was an ice dancer and J&S instructor at the time and got Lukas on the ice.
-Lukas currently spends up to 25 hours a week on the ice.
-His highlight so far?
-Clearly the gold medal at the 2025 European Championships.
-His next goals are the 2026 Olympics in Milan and the 2027 European Championships at home in Lausanne.
+Lukas Britschgi (born 17.02.1998) is a Swiss figure skater, born in Schaffhausen, and always chasing his next dream.
+He first stood on the ice as a toddler.
+His mother, who was an ice dancer and J&S leader at the time, introduced Lukas to skating.
+Currently, Lukas spends up to 25 hours a week on the ice.
+His biggest highlight so far?
+Clearly, the gold medal at the European Championships in 2025.
+His next goals are the 2026 Olympics in Milan and the 2027 home European Championships in Lausanne.